mastering-js/masteringjs.io/tutorials/lodash/difference.md

-The `difference()` function in lodash takes two arguments, the array in question and an array of values to compare against, and returns a new array.
+The `difference()` function in Lodash takes two arrays, and returns an array containing all the values in the first array that are not in the second array.

 ```javascript
 const _ = require('lodash');